New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 - Identify behaviors that drive retention

-All of the above represent important insights that you’ll gain through Facebook analytics.
-Based on those, you can work on your social media marketing strategy for serious gains.
+All of the above represent important insights that you’ll gain through Facebook business analytics.
+Based on these, you can refine your social media marketing strategy to set it on the path to success.

-Now that we’ve walked through the benefits, let’s see what Facebook analytics tools options are there on the market.
+Now that we’ve explored the benefits, let’s see what Facebook analytics tools options there are on the market.

 2. Choose the best Facebook analytics tools

-With Facebook Analytics gone, Facebook encouraged its business page admins to use Facebook Business Suite.
+With Facebook Analytics gone, Facebook encouraged its business page admins to use Meta Business Suite.

 It is a multi-tool platform that allows marketers to manage their Facebook and Instagram pages at once and includes messaging, advertising, scheduling, and analytics.

-But let’s focus on Facebook Business Suite’s analytics tool for now.
-To access it, you need to go to Insights, which is a dedicated space for metrics related to your audience and content.
+To access the most important analytics data inside Meta Business Suite’s analytics tool, you need to go to Insights, a dedicated space for metrics related to your audience and content.

 The Insights tool is split into four key dashboards:

-- Overview - a one-page summary of all your Facebook marketing metrics, such as page reach and page likes
+- Overview - a one-page summary of all your Facebook profile analytics, such as page reach and page likes

 - Results - it shows you your page’s reach over the course of each week